superwills/iOSRSAPublicKeyEncryption/README.md

 iOSRSAPublicKeyEncryption describes how to encrypt data from a PUBLIC KEY in iOS using RSA.

+The main functions are in [SecKeyHelper.h](https://github.com/superwills/iOSRSAPublicKeyEncryption/blob/master/iOSRSA/SecKeyHelper.h):

+    // Loads a certificate located at certPATH (usually in your bundle) SecKeyRef SecKeyFromPathAndSaveInKeyChain( NSString* certPATH, CFDataRef keyChainId )

+    // Loads a SecKeyRef from Keychain (that you previously loaded from some certPATH) SecKeyRef SecKeyFromKeyChain( CFDataRef keyChainId )

 >       FACTS      

 1) YOU'RE NOT SUPPOSED TO LOAD PUBLIC KEYS IN IOS FROM